buzzingpixel/craft-static/readme.md

 There are two globally configurable options:

 - `cachePath` - defaults to `$_SERVER['DOCUMENT_ROOT'] .
 DIRECTORY_SEPARATOR . 'cache'`
 - `nixBasedClearCache` - defaults to `true`.
 Leave set to true on Unix based systems because it clears the cache by executing `rm -rf` which is much faster.
-Otherwise, PHP has to iterate through each file and directory in the cache path and delete them individually, which can take some times.
+Otherwise, PHP has to iterate through each file and directory in the cache path and delete them individually, which can take some time.

 ## Usage

+### Usage in Twig

-The entire contents of your HTML out put should be wrapped in the `{% static %}` tag so it's best to put this in the outermost layout file.
+The entire contents of your HTML output should be wrapped in the `{% static %}` tag so it's best to put this in the outermost layout file.
 You can also specify whether the tag should actually cache or not so you can disable caching in some scenarios and still wrap your entire contents in the tag.

 Example: